Spirit They're Gone, Spirit They've Vanished: Release

 The original cover art was found by Avey Tare, who considered it fitting.
 The art was later discovered to be an illustration by Dorothy P. Lathrop from the book Stars To-Night: Verses New and Old for Boys and Girls by Sara Teasdale.
 The album was intended to be released under Avey Tare's name alone, but he was so impressed by Panda Bear's drumming that he added Panda's name on the front cover.
 This method of choosing monikers for Animal Collective's recorded output—naming themselves after who played on each respective album—would last until 2003's Campfire Songs.

 Included with the original release and later vinyl pressings was an insert with the following story:

 The title is a quote uttered by Mr. Magoo in Mister Magoo's Christmas Carol.

 Songs from this album have occasionally been performed live in the following years.
 "Chocolate Girl" was re-worked for performances during 2008.
-The final passages of "Alvin Row" were performed frequently on the 2016-2017 tour and Avey Tare performed a solo version of "La Rapet" on electric guitar during a live-stream in June 2020.
+The final passages of "Alvin Row" were performed frequently on the 2016–2017 tour and Avey Tare performed a solo version of "La Rapet" on electric guitar during a livestream in June 2020.

 Track listing

-A Night at Mr. Raindrop's Holistic Supermarket

 There has been some confusion about the album's track listing.
 On the original, limited release, the untitled track #3 was not listed along with the other songs.
-Since the track listing gave no corresponding track numbers to the rest of the songs, it was incorrectly assumed that tracks #3-9 were actually titled as tracks #4-10 are here, and that "Alvin Row" had no title.
+Since the track listing gave no corresponding track numbers to the rest of the songs, it was incorrectly assumed that tracks #3–9 were actually titled as tracks #4–10 are here, and that "Alvin Row" had no title.
 This error appears in nearly every review of Spirit following its initial release in 2000.
 The 2003 FatCat reissue cleared up this misunderstanding by numbering the songs and leaving a blank space for track #3.

-"Dreams" is a cover of the Fleetwood Mac song of the same name.
+There is also some confusion in regards to the true title of the complementary EP released with the 2023 Domino Recording Company reissue, A Night at Mr. Raindrop's Holistic Pharmacy, due to issues regarding pressing and labeling which caused the EP to be improperly titled A Night at Mr. Raindrop's Holistic Supermarket.